apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel Knew Hamas’ Attack Plan a Year Before Oct.
-7: Report**
+**Israel says more hostages released by Hamas as temporary cease-fire holds for 7th day**

-You can read more about it [here](https://www.rollingstone.com/politics/politics-news/israel-hamas-attack-knew-over-year-1234906803/).
+You can read more about it [here](https://www.cbsnews.com/news/israel-hamas-war-hostages-released-gaza-strip-cease-fire-deal-seventh-day/).

 ## Requirements
 - Python 3.8